ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 .. code-block:: console

    bash --version
-   brew install bash   # or: brew upgrade bash brew install coreutils brew gsed    # follow directions to update the PATH env. variable
+   brew install bash       # or: brew upgrade bash brew install coreutils brew gsed               # follow directions to update the PATH env variable

 .. _LinuxMacVEnv:

 Creating a *conda* Environment on Linux and Mac
 ``````````````````````````````````````````````````

-Users need to create a conda ``regional_workflow environment``.
-It could be stored in a local path, which could be a default location (inquire by ``conda info``, and look for ``envs directories`` list), or a user-specified location, e.g. ``$HOME/condaenv/venvs/`` directory.
+Users need to create a conda ``regional_workflow`` environment.
+The environment can be stored in a local path, which could be a default location (determine default using the ``conda info`` command, and look for an ``envs directories`` list), or a user-specified location (e.g. ``$HOME/condaenv/venvs/`` directory).
 A brief recipe for creating a virtual conda environment on non-Level 1 platforms:

 .. code-block:: console